Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_sign_block_threshold_lag_seconds`

 Time in seconds for the cluster to collect signatures from the minimum required cosigners (2-of-3).
-The dashboard uses the **p90 quantile** — 90% of blocks should be signed within this time.
+The dashboard uses the **p90 quantile**, 90% of blocks should be signed within this time.
 Lower values indicate a more responsive cluster.

 ---